-If you are looking for a sweet, affectionate and gentle cat with a beautiful fur coat, Persian kittens are all that and more.
-These long haired cats are a popular pet throughout Europe and North America.
+If you are looking for a sweet, affectionate and gentle kitten with a beautiful fur coat, Persians are all that and more.
+These long-haired felines are a popular pet throughout Europe and North America.

 - Long, thick fur coats